-Additionally, each revenue-producing division, in coordination with the CRO, identified the quantitative and/or qualitative financial metrics (none of which are given specific weight in determining remuneration) specific to the division, its business units and, where applicable, desks to be used to evaluate the performance of the division and its employees.
+Additionally, each revenue-producing division, in coordination with the CRO, identified the quantitative and/or qualitative metrics (none of which are given specific weight in determining remuneration) specific to the division, its business units and, where applicable, desks to be used to evaluate the performance of the division and its employees.
 Metrics included, but were not limited to:

-- For the Investment Bank: Pre-tax income, lost business, revenue and backlog, client team and activity, relationship lending history, principalling, key transactions, as well as franchise accretion. - For the Investment Manager: Revenues, pre-tax profit, pre-tax margin, assets under management and net sales (including gross contributions and redemptions), as well as business-specific measures such as client metrics for distribution channels and investment performance and risk measures for the portfolio management business units.
+- For the Investment Bank: Pre-tax income, return on attributed equity, lost business, revenue and backlog, client team and activity, relationship lending history, principalling, key transactions, as well as franchise accretion. - For the Investment Manager: Revenues, pre-tax profit, pre-tax margin, assets under supervision and net sales (including gross contributions and redemptions), as well as business-specific measures such as client metrics for distribution channels and investment performance and risk measures for the portfolio management business units.

-All employees are evaluated annually as part of the "360 degree" feedback process.
-This process reflects input from a number of employees, including supervisors, peers and those who are junior to the employee, regarding an array of performance measures for 2014.
-The detailed performance evaluations for 2014 included assessments of risk management and firm reputation, judgment and compliance with firm policies, as well as teamwork, citizenship and communication.
+Employees are evaluated annually as part of the performance review feedback process.
+This process reflects input from a number of employees, including supervisors, peers and those who are junior to the employee, regarding an array of performance measures for 2015.
+The performance evaluations for 2015 included assessments of risk management and firm reputation, culture, judgement and compliance with firm policies, as well as teamwork, citizenship and communication.